Michael Hoban, Ph.D

 Hall of Fame pitcher Don Sutton had 319 career win shares while Hall of Famer Juan Marichal had 263.
 Does that mean that Sutton was a better pitcher than Marichal?
 I think that very few fans would reach that conclusion.

-The point here is that career win shares alone does not tell us enough about a player’s career.
+The point here is that total career win shares alone does not tell us enough about a player’s career.

 And that is where the CAWS CAREER GAUGE adds to the value of the Win Shares system.
 The CCG suggests that a better (and fairer) way to judge a player’s career is to combine the win shares from a player’s ten best seasons plus an appropriate amount of credit for the player’s longevity.